-We know our social media is bad for us.
-We lose hours scrolling Facebook or Twitter and get distracted by the beeps and buzzes coming from our phones.
-We feel pressure to be constantly connected, to show what an amazing time we are having, to get back to people immediately.
+We know social media is bad for us.
+We lose hours scrolling Facebook or Twitter, getting distracted by the beeps and buzzes coming from our phones.
+We feel pressure to be constantly connected, to show what an amazing time we are having, and to get back to people immediately.
 The blue light emitted by our screens can keep us up at night and prevent us from getting a deep sleep.
-One study at the University of California at Irvine found that for an average office worker, only 11 minutes go by without a distraction, and it would take that worker an average of 25 minutes to get back to whatever they were doing before the distraction.
+One study at the University of California at Irvine found that for an average office worker, only 11 minutes go by without a distraction.
+What’s more, it takes that worker an average of 25 minutes to get back to whatever they were doing before the distraction.
 We know these technologies are bad for us.

 1. The Anxious Joy of Airplane Mode

 I took a breath and thought of my good friend Alla’s advice: “If it’s really an emergency, don’t call me, call 911.”
 I got through the night.
 There were no emergencies.
 And now I disconnect from everyone every night, all night long.
-I don’t get all my notifications until after I’ve meditated for a few minutes in the morning and the coffee’s ready.
+I don’t get any notifications until after I’ve meditated for a few minutes in the morning and the coffee’s ready.
 It’s a small way of reclaiming my time and my attention for myself.
-Taste the bliss of airplane mode.
-It’s sweeter than you’d think.
+Taste the bliss of airplane mode—it’s sweeter than you think.